Bardo91/reckless/doc/performance.md

 * It is OK to lose a large number of log messages in the event of a crash.

-But since the constraints are different in this benchmark, the spdlog buffer size was set to roughly 8 KiB (128 entries), and the file sink was put in force-flush mode to ensure that messages are written early instead of being kept around indefinitely in the stdio buffer.
-This corresponds to the behavior of reckless, which flushes whenever it can and defaults to an 8 KiB buffer size.
+But since the constraints are different in this benchmark, the spdlog buffer size was set to roughly 32 KiB (512 entries), and the file sink was put in force-flush mode to ensure that messages are written early instead of being kept around indefinitely in the stdio buffer.
+This corresponds to the behavior of reckless, which flushes whenever it can.
+The main reason that the estimated RAM usage for the reckless buffer is higher is that entries are aligned in memory to the cache-line size.
+Actual memory usage is difficult to determine accurately; spdlog might well have the same actual usage due to alignment of queue entries in the memory allocator.

 The [Pantheios performance article](http://www.pantheios.org/performance.html) shows performance both when logging is turned on and off.
 It claims that “Pantheios is 10-100+ times more efficient than any of the leading diagnostic logging libraries currently in popular use.”
 I’m not sure that this can be concluded from the charts at all, but in the event that it can, it applies *only when logging is turned off*.
-For this benchmark I have only tested Pantheios for the case when logging is turned *on*.
+For this benchmark I have only tested for the case when logging is turned *on*.
 Again, the Pantheios developers have clearly set different goals with their benchmarks than I do here.

 On a similar notion, for stdio and fstream the file buffer is flushed after each write.
 Note that in all libraries tested, flushing means sending the data